 For policies and information on resources and reporting, members of the campus community may view the following on CamelWeb, the College's Intranet (login required).

 - Student Handbook: Includes definitions of prohibited conduct, recommended first responses, confidential and other reporting procedures, federal timely warning obligations and a Q&A regarding the College's Sexual Misconduct Policy and related procedures

 Help at any time

 The director of sexual violence prevention and advocacy is a trained sexual assault, intimate partner violence and stalking advocate.
-She is a confidential reporting option and is typically available during the academic year to assist students who have experienced sexual misconduct, stalking or intimate partner violence.
+She is a confidential resource and is typically available year-round to assist students who have experienced sexual misconduct, stalking or intimate partner violence.
 She also serves as a resource for friends of victims, as well as for faculty and staff supporting students, and she works with the Coordinated Community Response Team to ensure students have access to the information and support they need and want.

 The director of sexual violence prevention and advocacy offers assistance with the following:

 - connecting students with the appropriate services (medical, counseling, and legal)

 - providing information about the reporting procedures, both on and off campus

 Call 860-439-2219 (Office: Cro 222) during business hours during the academic year or through through Campus Safety or the administrator on-call, who is a professional staff person from the Offices of Student Life, after business hours (Monday-Friday from 5 p.m.-8:30 a.m. and on weekends and holidays).

 You can also contact Campus Safety directly at x2222, or your housefellow or floor governors can assist you.
 Off campus options for nights and weekends are also available — see the important phone numbers below.